Azure/aztk/docs/13-configuration.md

 jupyter_port: 8088
 ```

-Running the command `azb spark cluster ssh --id <cluster_id>` will attempt to ssh into the cluster which has the id specified with the username 'spark'.
-It will forward the Spark Job UI to localhost:4040, the Spark master's web UI to localhost:8080 and Jupyter to localhost:8088.
+Running the command `aztk spark cluster ssh --id <cluster_id>` will ssh into the master node of the Spark cluster.
+It will also forward the Spark Job UI to localhost:4040, the Spark master's web UI to localhost:8080, and Jupyter to localhost:8888.

 Note that all of the settings in ssh.yaml will be overrided by parameters passed on the command line.